How to Vacuum Your Pool Super Quick

 We highly recommend investing in a Polaris Pool Cleaner.
 But here’s our favorite one:

-Connects to the pressure side of your pool and uses a patented jet sweep assembly to loosen and remove dirt and other particles from hard-to-reach places.
-It also has a trailing all-purpose debris bag that scoops up some of the larger items that are blasted loose from the pool floor.
+It connects to the return jet in your pool and uses a patented jet sweep assembly to loosen and remove dirt and other particles from hard-to-reach places.

 3. Suction-Side Pool Cleaners